-For more in-depth study, I strongly recommend to any oil painter interested in materials and techniques to visit the fantastic website on New England artist-alchemist Tad Spurgeon.
+For more in-depth study, I strongly recommend to any oil painter interested in materials and techniques to visit the fantastic website of New England artist-alchemist Tad Spurgeon.
 He has been experimenting with various historical recipes, mediums, varnishes and pigments for decades and his contribution to the painting community is invaluable.
-His research has helped me a great deal in understanding the technical aspects of the craft and much of the information you will find here is an extension of his own work.
+His research has helped me a great deal in understanding the technical aspects of the craft and much of the information you will find here and on other pages is an extension of his own work.

 Most painters will probably want to buy an easel rather than build their own.
 This makes sense in most cases.
 One should however be aware that – as is always the case in our profit-driven economy – most suppliers try to raise prices by selling you features that you don’t really need.
 All a good easel really needs to be is sturdy, stable and easy to operate.
 Everything else is mostly superfluous.
 A very simple tripod design like this one is fine for most indoor painting situations.